ndujar/react-wave/README.md

 # Usage

-In order to run it, clone the repository in your computer, then, in the project directory wavevisualizer, you can run:
+In order to inspect it, clone the repository in your computer, then, in the project directory `/wavevisualizer`, you can run:

+### `npm install`

+then

 ### `npm start`